xinminlabs/synvert-docs/architecture.md

 ## Synvert Core

-Synvert core defines a set of DSLs to query and rewrite code.
+Synvert core makes use of node query and node mutation to define a set of DSLs to query and rewrite code.

 The ruby version is [here](https://github.com/xinminlabs/synvert-core-ruby){:target="_blank"}.